 The Maybelline Company

 Consumers and industry leaders today consider Maybelline a low-cost cosmetics titan.
 Chicago chemist Thomas Williams first conceived the company in 1913 after his sister, Maybel, successfully used his products to enhance her features and secure the marriage she was looking for in 1915.
 Quickly, the Maybelline Company became a global cosmetics giant, and you can see its advertising campaigns in nearly every vintage magazine available.
 Given its affordable prices, Maybelline has been able to remain a profitable cosmetics company for over a hundred years.
-Here are two of the company's most popular products over its 100+ years in business.
+Here are some of the company's most popular products over its 100+ years in business.

 - Maybelline Cake Mascara - This early product came in a tin and was applied with a brush.